KeterWen/22FALL_ECE143_GROUP13/README.md

 # Future applications
 - Improve students' studying achievement is a concern of every school and parents.
 In addition to learning efficiency in school, drinking habits and family factors also have a great impact on students' learning.
 This project aims to evaluate the impact of these factors on studying and provide guidance to students.

+# File Sturcture
+## ECE143_visualization.ipynb
+Main entrance of our project, run this notebook to reproduce the result in the slides.

+## utils
+Contains all the .py files, used by our main .ipynb notebook. data_util.py, model_util.py, plot_util.py are three moduels dived by their function.

+## plot
+Some charts used in our presentation.

+## data
+Math and Portugese data collected from kaggle.

+## documents
+Proposal doc file and pdf.

 # Data prepossing and preliminary analysis
 ## Installation